argael/nikoweb/README.md

-# Web interface for Niko Home Control (NHC)
+# Web interface for Controller Home Control (NHC)

-> WIP use it at you own risk.
+> **Warning WIP !** Use it at you own risk.

 This project is a remastering of [jaader/PortailNHC](https://github.com/jaader/PortailNHC).

-It's a web interface that control [Niko Home Control](http://www.niko.eu/frbe/niko/nhc-landingspage) electrical installation.
+It's a web interface that control [Controller Home Control](http://www.niko.eu/frbe/niko/nhc-landingspage) electrical installation.

 ![Screenshot](docs/files/screenshot.png)

+## Usage

+From the project root folder :

+* **PHP Serv** : Use the interal PHP server with `php -S 0.0.0.0:8080 -t dev/public`
+* **Docker** : you can use `docker-compose start` from the project root folder.

 For exemple you can install this application on a Raspberry PI connected to your local network.